CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ### Reading single range

-Assuming that I already have the resources and tokens (full implementation bellow), the reading function will look like:
+Assuming that I already have the resources and tokens (full implementation below), the reading function will look like this:

 ```python
 def read_single(gservice: gsheet_resource):